 \subsubsection{Epidemic Hotspots Exploration}

-One of the experts wishes to explore the potential hotspots of infection.
-Therefore, he launched a basic no-policy epidemic simulation with our system and bound it with the Regional Lockdown View.
-The essential epidemic parameters he specified are the same as the values mentioned at the start of Section \ref{sec:eva}, and the time range of simulation is from July 1st to 31st, 2012.
-Then, the infection hotspots of the city appeared on the map (Fig.\ref{fig:case1}).
-He discovered that most of the infection occurred in the central part of Tokyo.
-Specifically, they distribute in five infection hotspots, including the Shibashi\&Ginza Area, Shinjuku, Shibuya, Ikebukuro, and eastern part of Chiyoda.
-The infection numbers of these areas are all over 1,000.

-Such a finding is reasonable, as Shibashi\&Ginza Area, Shinjuku, Shibuya, and Ikebukuro are well-known commercial, entertainment and office areas in Japan, with extremely high human density and flow.
-And the Eastern part of Chiyoda is the home of many of Japan's largest companies.
-In 2020, there had been much news reporting the clusters of infections in these places.
-Furthermore, to explore these areas' temporal patterns of infection, he clicked the corresponding markers one-by-one to obtain their hourly infection distribution.
-He found that Shinjuku has the highest number of infections than the other hotspots during the night (00:00–06:00), and most of the infections in the Eastern Chiyoda occurred during work hours (11:00-17:00).
-And that makes sense because Shinjuku is known as Japan's largest city that never sleeps, and Eastern Chiyoda's day/night population ratio is the highest of all municipalities in Japan.
-Besides, all these five areas have a part of infections that happened at nighttime, yet few people lived in these places according to the census data.
-Thus, he commented \textit{``nighttime infections were probably caused by stores that were open at night (e.g., nightclubs, izakaya, karaoke).''} Based on the explored situation, he proposed prevention and control proposals for these areas.
-He concluded that the government should closely monitor the situation in these places and urge the public not to go; the government could shorten the nighttime business hours in these areas especially Shinjuku to prevent and control the infection cluster at night.
-The news confirmed his conclusion: to prevent the spread of infection, since April 2020, Tokyo Metropolitan Government (TMG) shortened the night time business hours of stores that were open at night \cite{nighttimecloseall,nighttimecloseshijuku}.
-Since Jan 17th, 2021, TMG closed the pedestrian street of Shinjuku, Ginza, and Akihabara (locating in eastern Chiyoda) \cite{closehotspot}.
+One of the experts wished to explore the potential hotspots of infection.
+He launched a basic no policy epidemic simulation with our system and bound it with a regional lockdown view.
+He discovered that most of the infections occurred in the central part of Tokyo (Fig. \ref{fig:case1}), distributed in five infection hotspots.
+All of the infection numbers in these areas were over 1,000.
+This finding is reasonable because these regions are well-known commercial, entertainment, and office areas in Japan, with an extremely high number of close contacts.
+In 2020, the news reported clusters of infections in these places.
+Furthermore, to explore the temporal patterns of infections in these areas, he successively clicked the corresponding markers to obtain the hourly infection distribution.
+He found that Shinjuku had the highest number of infections during the night (00:00–-06:00), and most of the infections in the Eastern Chiyoda occurred during work hours (11:00-17:00).
+This is because Shinjuku is known as Japan's largest city that never sleeps, and Eastern Chiyoda's day/night population ratio is the highest of all municipalities in Japan.
+Moreover, in all these five areas part of the infections occurred at nighttime, despite few people living in these places according to the census data.
+Thus, based on the situation explored, he concluded that the government could shorten the nighttime business hours in these areas, especially in Shinjuku, to prevent the infection cluster at night.
+The news confirmed his conclusion \cite{nighttimecloseall,nighttimecloseshijuku}.